Quantitative theory of magnetic interactions in solids: Numerical examples of interatomic exchange

 where $\mathbf{k}_F$ is the wave vector of energy $E_F$ having the direction such that the associated group velocity is parallel to $\mathbf{R}_{ij}$, $\Phi$ is an additional phase factor, while $\uparrow$ and $\downarrow$ denote spin projections.
 For weak itinerant-electron ferromagnets, which have both spin-up (majority) and spin-down (minority) bands partially occupied, the Fermi wave vectors are real and one recovers the oscillatory exchange interaction, known as Rudermann-Kittel-Kasuya-Yosida (RKKY) mechanism of indirect exchange~\cite{PhysRev.96.99}.
 At the same time, if one of the spin channels is completely empty or filled, the Fermi wave vector becomes imaginary $\mathbf{k}_F=i\mathbf{\kappa}_F$, which in turn results in the evanescence of the $J_{ij}$'s.
 Thus, in weak ferromagnets one can expect more long-ranged magnetic interactions than in e.g. half-metals or strong ferromagnets, that have a filled majority-band.
 This result also provides an explanation for why bcc Fe, being a weak ferromagnet, shows much more pronounced Kohn anomalies in the spin-wave spectra compared to Co and Ni \cite{PhysRevB.58.293}.

-In addition, it was shown that the interactions with very distant neighbors must be taken into account when calculating the spin-wave stiffness.
+Ref.~\onlinecite{PhysRevB.64.174402} also demonstrated that the interactions with very distant neighbors must be taken into account when calculating the spin-wave stiffness.
 However, by considering interactions between very distant atoms (which are more than 6 lattice constant apart), the value of $D$ keeps oscillating as one takes more coordination shells in the summation.
 The reason for this is that the expression for the $D$ includes a term $R_{ij}^2$ (see Eq.~\eqref{stiffness-eta}.
 The $J_{ij}$'s have at worst (from a summation point of view) an $R_{ij}^{-3}$ dependence (Eq.~\eqref{Jij-long-range-exp}).
-As a result, the numerical convergence of $D$ is quite problematic.
+As a result, the numerical convergence of $D$ is quite a problematic.
 One solution to this problem was also proposed in Ref.~\onlinecite{PhysRevB.64.174402}.
 It was suggested that the expression for spin-wave stiffness can be regularized by introducing an additional decay factor $\eta$, which ensures its convergence at large distances.
 So the $D(\eta)$ is then defined as:

 and finally the spin-wave stiffness is calculated by taking the limit of $\eta$ going to zero: